masudkamrul/ml-e-commerce-fraud-prevention-us-digital-economy/docs/system_architecture.md

 ---

-## 🔹 Scalable Nationwide Deployment Path
+## 🔹 Nationwide Deployment Potential (Future Integration)

-The platform is designed to be integrated through:
+This platform is being developed so that it can be **technically compatible** with widely used U.S. digital commerce environments in the future, such as:

-- U.S. retail e-commerce platforms (Shopify, WooCommerce, BigCommerce, etc.)
+- E-commerce platforms used by U.S. online sellers
-- Online marketplaces (Amazon Sellers, eBay Stores, etc.)
+- Digital payment processing systems
-- Digital payment providers (credit/debit gateway partners)
+- Social media commerce storefronts used by American consumers

-- Social commerce storefronts (Instagram Shop, Facebook Marketplace)
+These deployment pathways are presented as **technical possibilities** based on the system architecture — **not current collaborations**.

-This demonstrates **wide U.S. population impact potential**.
+By being designed for adoption across these ecosystems, the system has the **potential** to positively impact millions of U.S. consumers and businesses when fully implemented.

 ---